Last update: 04.23.2019

 74 Mbps download (approx. 27%), 4 Mbps upload (approx. 4%) for Australia is unexpectedly high.
 Of course, the ping is also high, as it should be.

 How to download PIA

-Just go to their website and click the carrot-colored “GET STARTED NOW” button.
+Just go to the PIA website and click the carrot-colored GET STARTED NOW button.
 You’ll be asked to choose one of three pricing plans, select a payment method and make the payment.
 Then you’ll create an account and receive an email with your username and password.
-Enter these later into the Private Internet Access login screen when the app starts.
+Enter these into the Private Internet Access login screen when the app starts.

 How to install PIA

 The page that starts your download has all the instructions on how to install PIA.
 You’ll have to:

-- Run the installer from your browser or your “Downloads” directory.
+- Run the installer from your browser or your Downloads directory.

 - Choose a language for the installation.

-- Allow the installer to make changes to your device (click “Yes” when prompted).
+- Allow the installer to make changes to your device (click Yes when prompted).